Cinema Studies

 Examines the films of John Ford, from the silent period to the 1960s.
 Considers his working methods and visual composition, as well as consistent themes and characterizations.
 Investigates Ford’s reputation in light of shifting American cultural values.
 Attendance at weekly evening screenings is required.

 Seminar.
 Provides insight into contemporary film production from the Maghreb (Algeria, Tunisia, and Morocco).
 Explores questions of gender and sexuality, national identity, political conflict, and post- and neo-colonial relationships in the context of globalization and in conditions of political repression and rigid moral conservatism.
 Examines how filmmakers such as Lakhdar Hamina, Férid Boughedir, Moufida Tlatli, Nedir Moknèche, Malek Bensmaïl, Lyès Salem, Hicham Ayoub, and Leyla Bouzid work in a challenging socio-economic context of film production in consideration of setbacks and obstacles specific to the developing world.
 Taught in French.
+This course originates in Romance Languages and Literatures and is crosslisted with: Cinema Studies.
 (Same as: FRS 3216, MENA 3216)

 Explores the important role that myths have played in German cultural history.
 While founding myths of Germanic culture (e.g., Nibelungen) are considered, focuses especially on myth in relation to fairy tales, legends (including urban legends of the twentieth century), and borderline genres and motifs (e.g., vampires, witches, automatons), as well as on questions of mythmaking.
 Examines why modern culture of the twentieth and twenty-first centuries, which seemingly neglects or overcomes myths, heavily engages in mythicization of ideas (e.g., gender roles, the unnatural) and popularizes myths through modern media (film, television, the Internet), locations (e.g., cities), and transnational exchange (Disney; the myth of the Orient).
 Aside from short analytical or interpretive papers aimed at developing critical language skills, students may pursue a creative project (performance of a mythical character, design of a scholarly Web page, writing of a modern fairy tale).
 Note: Fulfills the film theory and non-US cinema requirements for cinema studies minors.
+This course originates in German and is crosslisted with: Cinema Studies.
 (Same as: GER 3395)

 The fall of the Berlin Wall and the concomitant end of the Cold War ushered in what many cultural critics call the era of globalization.
 An exploration of how contemporary German culture (1990-present) grapples with both the possibilities and uncertainties presented by globalization.
 Examines a myriad of cultural texts -- films, audio plays, dramas, short fiction, novels, photographs, websites -- as well as mass events (i.e., the Love Parade, the 2006 World Cup) within their political, social, and economic contexts to show how Germany’s troubled past continues to affect the role it plays on the global stage and how its changing demographics -- increased urbanization and ethnic diversity -- have altered its cultural and literary landscape.
 Critically considers issues such as migration, terrorism and genocide, sex tourism, the formation of the European Union, and the supposed decline of the nation-state.
 Frequent short writings, participation in debates, and a final research project based upon a relevant topic of individual interest are required.
 All materials and course work in German.
+This course originates in German and is crosslisted with: Cinema Studies.
 (Same as: GER 3397)